pallamidessi/blog/_posts/2020-09-05-kvm-display-linux.md

 ## Conclusion

 I'm very happy with my 23£ KVM and it only took a few hours to research and learn about udev and dcc/ci and have a working prototype.
-Will tidy up the the implementation a bit as there is zero error handling and logging.
-Another great missed opportunity to write code, instead of making some bash cruft !
+Will tidy up the implementation a bit as there is zero error handling and logging.
+Another great missed opportunity to write code, instead of making some bash cruft!

 ----